BofA to increase Gulf lending as deal making recovers

 "Interest in the U.S. has always been there but it went through a major slowdown.
 The U.S. is starting to show signs of improvement in its fundamentals, banks are doing better and corporates are sitting on excess cash," he said.

-In the past 18 months, Bank of America advised on a number of cross border transactions, including the $3.25 billion acquisition of Gassled by an infrastructure consortium including a Middle Eastern sovereign wealth fund, and the $1.9 billion sale of Abu Dhabi Commercial Bank's 25-percent stake in Malaysian lender RHB Capital.
+In the past 18 months, Bank of America advised on a number of cross border transactions, including the $3.25 billion acquisition of Gassled by an infrastructure consortium including a Middle Eastern sovereign wealth fund, and the $1.9 billion sale of Abu Dhabi Commercial Bank's ADCB.AD 25-percent stake in Malaysian lender RHB Capital (RHBC.KL).

 (Editing by Dinesh Nair and Louise Heavens)